 The Group has an equity investment in Oger Telecom Company Limited (Oger Telecom) of 35% that is accounted for using the equity method.
+During the fourth quarter 2016 the entire Group's investment balance in Oger Telecom was depleted and the Group has stopped accounting for its investment using the equity method.
+The Group's share of Oger Telecom losses in excess of the investment carrying value as of 31 December 2016 amounted to SR 404 million.
 Oger Telecom is currently facing financial difficulties to settle its current borrowings dues and its ability to comply with the financial covenants agreed with lenders.
 This has casted doubt over Oger Telecom ability to continue as a going concern.
 The Group is currently studying the available options for this investment in line with the Group's investment strategy.
 Management believes that the existing situation is not expected to have material impact on the financial position of the Group.